imrubinshao/awesome-ai-tools/README.md

 - [Artflow](https://app.artflow.ai/) - Create images, for Free!
 Create unique worlds, characters and scenes by simply typing in what image you want to generate.

-## Voice
+## Audio

-- [Otter](https://otter.ai) - Otter.ai uses an AI Meeting Assistant to transcribe meetings in real time, record audio, capture slides, extract action items, and generate an AI meeting
+- [Otter](https://otter.ai) - Otter.ai uses an AI Meeting Assistant to transcribe meetings in real time, record audio, capture slides, extract action items, and generate an AI meeting.

-- [ElevenLabs](https://elevenlabs.io/) - ElevenLabs is a software company that specializes in developing natural-sounding speech synthesis and text-to-speech software, using artificial intelligence and deep learning.
+- [Murf AI](https://murf.ai/) - AI Voice Generator: Versatile Text to Speech Software.

+- [PlayHT](https://play.ht/) - PlayHT is an AI Voice Generator with 600+ AI voices that creates ultra realistic Text to Speech voiceovers.

+- [Dexa AI](https://dexa.ai) - Explore, search, and ask questions using AI bots powered by your favorite podcasts.

+- [Vocal Remover](https://vocalremover.org/) - Split music into separated vocals and instrumental track.
+Perfect for making karaoke backing tracks or accapella extractor.

+- [Songtell](https://www.songtell.com/) - Unlock the hidden depths of your favorite songs with the help of AI.
+Discover the true meaning behind the lyrics you love with Songtell.

+- [Speechify](https://speechify.com/) - Speechify is a mobile, chrome extension and desktop app that reads text aloud using a computer generated text to speech voice.

+- [Adobe Podcast](https://podcast.adobe.com/) - AI-powered audio tools that elevate your voice.
+Create high-quality podcasts and voiceovers that sound professional with Adobe Podcast.

+## Coding

+- [GitHub Copilot](https://github.com/features/copilot) - The world’s most widely adopted AI developer tool.

+- [Codeium](https://codeium.com/) - Codeium offers best in class AI code completion, search, and chat — all for free.
+It supports over 70+ languages and integrates with your favorite IDEs.

+- [Cursor](https://cursor.sh/) - Cursor is the IDE of the future, built for pair-programming with Powerful AI.

 ## Prompt